pjmartinez/TFM_UM-eqtls/README.md

 SRR1631842_GSM1532795_Barbera_Harv_3_Vitis_vinifera_RNA-Seq.fastq.gz
 ...
 ```
-In total 120 files should be there.
+In both scripts are run a total of 120 files should be there.
 The sequence files are in fastq format and compressed using gzip (indicated by the .gz).
 It's good practice to keep sequence files compressed.
 Most bioinformatics programs can read them directly without needing to decompress them first, and it doesn't get in the way of inspecting them either.
 The .out and .err files are output produced by SLURM that you can use to troubleshoot if things go wrong.
 Lets have a look at at the contents of one of the fastq files:

 zcat SRR1631842_GSM1532795_Barbera_Harv_3_Vitis_vinifera_RNA-Seq.fastq.gz | head -n 12
 ```